Network hardware

 - data availability - Data availability is a term used by computer storage manufacturers and storage service providers to describe how data should be available at a required level of performance in situations ranging from normal through disastrous.

-- data center services - Data center services is a collective term for all the supporting components necessary to the proper operation of data center.
+- data center services - Data center services provide the supporting components necessary to the proper operation of a data center.

 - dense wavelength-division multiplexing (DWDM) - Dense wavelength-division multiplexing (DWDM) is an optical fiber multiplexing technology that is used to increase the bandwidth of existing fiber networks.